 8. Look for an anchor in your composition

 Composition anchors are especially useful in landscape photography, either to show a sense of scale or to highlight a pop of color within the frame.
 Vast scenes can be grand and beautiful, but finding an angle that shows a flower in the foreground will provide your viewer with more interest.
 Nothing beats an ocean sunset, but an expanse of water and sand can be boring.
 Look for a sailboat or a seagull to anchor your composition and make for a more interesting shot.

 9. Capture outside the frame

-If you’re taking a photo with iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max, your camera allows you to capture the scene outside your frame for better compositions.
+If you’re taking a photo with iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and newer models, your camera allows you to capture the scene outside your frame for better compositions.
 If you have this feature turned on in your Settings, your camera will automatically adjust your photo for the most striking composition.
 A blue Auto badge will appear in the corner of any photos that have been automatically edited in this way.

 If you want to apply further edits, you’ll see that content taken outside the frame appears when you use the crop, straighten, or perspective tools in the Photos app.

 Most photographers automatically hold their cameras at eye level to capture a scene in front of them.
 While this is perfectly acceptable, you can instantly add interest to your photos by shooting from above or below your subject.
 Buildings look larger and more imposing when shot from a worm’s-eye perspective, and images shot from above lend a whole new perspective to the scene.
 Before you snap your photo, consider all the angles and find the one that creates the most interest for your viewer.